Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 ### How do you set this up?

 - import the npm packages
   - express, graphql, express-graphql
 - define your schema
 - define your resolvers
 - define a route to act as the GraphQL endpoint
   - Use graphqlHTTP to handle requests at this route
   - configure graphqlHTTP with your schema and resolvers

 <!-- > -->

 ## Challenge

-The challenge today is to build GraphQL front end for a public API.
+The challenge today is to build a GraphQL front end for a public API.

 <small>Think of this as an interview question practice.</small>

 <!-- > -->

-For this example you'll use https://openweathermap.org.
+For this example, you'll use https://openweathermap.org.

-<small>Q: Why are using OpenWeatherMap.org?
-A: It's free and easy.
-It's a good choice for a 2 hour assignment.</small>
+<small>Q: Why are using OpenWeatherMap.org? <br>A: It's free and easy.
+It's a good choice for a 2-hour assignment.</small>

 <!-- > -->

 **Challenge 1 - Setup Express and GraphQL**

-Follow these steps to setup Express and GraphQL.
+Follow these steps to set up Express and GraphQL.

 <!-- > -->

 1. Create a new folder
 1. Initialize a new npm project: `npm init -y`
-1. Install dependancies: `npm install --save express express-graphql graphql`
+1. Install dependencies: `npm install --save express express-graphql graphql`
 1. Create a new file: `server.js`
 1. Add `"start": "nodemon server.js"` to package.json